-It can be overwhelming to walk into your first (or any) ARD meeting at your child’s school.
+It can be overwhelming to walk into your first special education meeting at your child’s school.
 You may be ushered into a room in which several other people are already seated, which can feel uncomfortable.
 But please know that you are a welcome – and important – member of the committee charged with planning your child’s special education plan.
 Here’s what you can expect at your child’s first ARD or IEP meeting so that you feel confident and prepared.

 In Texas, the committee charged with making educational decisions about a special education student is called an ARD committee.
 ARD stands for Admission, Review, and Dismissal.
 By law, the child’s parent is part of this committee.
 Other states have different names for this committee that works to develop the child’s Individualized Education Plan (IEP).

 Who will attend the ARD meeting?

 The first thing you may be asking yourself is, “Why are there so many people here?”